SimpleZn/bilibili-audio-player/README_EN.md

 Bilibili Audio Player is a Chrome extension that extracts audio from Bilibili videos and plays it independently.
 Key features include:

-1. Extracts audio URLs from Bilibili video URLs.
+1. Extracts audio URLs from Bilibili video URLs, **utilizing an on-demand fetching mechanism to prevent expired links**.
 2. Plays audio independently; closing the Bilibili video page does not affect audio playback.
+3.  **Player Window Reuse**: Prefers to use an already open player window, avoiding duplicate windows.
-3. Supports authentication via SESSDATA to access videos requiring login.
+4. Supports authentication via SESSDATA to access videos requiring login.
-4. Automatically detects if the current page is a Bilibili video page.
+5. Automatically detects if the current page is a Bilibili video page.
-5. Provides a floating button, popup window, and a standalone player window.
+6. Provides a floating button, popup window, and a standalone player window (with smoother custom dialogs).
-6.  **Playback History:** Automatically records recently played audio.
-View and replay your listening history in the extension popup, with an option to clear the history.
+7.  **Playback History:** Automatically records recently played audio (stored by video ID for persistence).
+View and replay your listening history in the extension popup, with support for viewing full history and clearing it on the settings page.
-7.  **Custom Playlists:** Create and manage your own audio collections.
+8.  **Custom Playlists:** Create and manage your own audio collections.
     *   Create, rename, and delete playlists on the settings page.
+    *   **Manually add videos to a specific playlist by pasting a Bilibili video URL on the settings page**.
     *   Add the currently playing audio to a playlist directly from the player.
     *   View playlist contents and play audio from them on the settings page.